The Dept of Home Affairs has been informed about the issues you have raised with us in relation to the 189 (NZ) Stream Visa application process.

 Oz Kiwi is run by volunteers and entirely funded by public donations.
 Donations can be made via PayPal or credit card.

-The above “New Permanent Visa” information should not be relied on as an alternative to advice from the Department of Immigration and Border Protection, or a professional immigration services provider.
+The above “New Permanent Visa” information should not be relied on as an alternative to advice from the Department of Home Affairs, or a professional immigration services provider.